Getting Started with Althea Operator Tools

 Ops Tools servers > Althea Exit > Althea Gateway > Althea Relay(s) > Relay Outgoing AP > Endpoint receiving station > Althea Endpoint Router > Endpoint receiving station

-If your network topology is such a that all Althea routers are connected to one large layer 2 network and switching domain, then you can use any Althea router to Antenna Dash into any other router’s device.
-This means you can conveniently run all of your Antenna Dash searches from a Gateway router directly.
+If your network topology is such that all Althea routers are connected to one large layer 2 network and switching domain, then you can use any Althea router to Antenna Dash into any other router’s device.
+This means you can conveniently run all Antenna Dash searches from a Gateway router directly.
 The downside is a potential IP conflict, as Antenna Dash will return whichever device responds first, which may not be the device you are trying to access.
 This illustrates why a proper IP addressing scheme to prevent IPv4 conflicts is critical!
 Never reuse or share an IP address for any device in your network.